 Benefits Description pay year deductible Oral and maxillofacial surgery (cont.)
-High Option Standard Option Removal of foreign body, skin, subcutaneous areolar tissue, reaction-producing foreign bodies in the musculoskeletal system and salivary stones and incision/excision of salivary glands and ducts In-network: 10% of the Plan allowance Out-of-network: 25% of the Plan allowance and In-network: 15% of the Plan allowance Out-of-network: 35% of the Plan allowance and Repair of traumatic wounds any difference between vance and the our allowance and the Incision of the sinus and repair of oral fistulas our allowance and the billed amount Surgical treatment of trigeminal neuralgia offied amount Repair of accidental injury to sound natural teeth such as: expenses for X-rays, drugs, crowns, bridgework, inlays and dentures.
+High Option Standard Option Removal of foreign body, skin, subcutaneous areolar tissue, reaction-producing foreign bodies in the musculoskeletal system and salivary stones and incision/excision of salivary glands and ducts In-network: 10% of the Plan allowance Out-of-network: 35% of In-network: 15% of the Plan allowance Out-of-network: 40% of Repair of traumatic wounds the Plan allowance and the Plan allowance and Incision of the sinus and repair of oral fistulas any difference between our allowance and the any difference between our allowance and the Surgical treatment of trigeminal neuralgia billed amount billed amount • Repair of accidental injury to sound natural teeth such as: expenses for X-rays, drugs, crowns, bridgework, inlays and dentures.
 We may review X-rays and/or treatment records in order to determine benefit coverage.
 Masticating (biting or chewing) incidents are not considered to be accidental injuries.
 Accidental dental injury is covered at 100% for charges incurred within 72 hours of an accident under the High Option.
 See also Section 5(g).
-Dental Benefits.
-Orthognathic surgery for the following conditions: Moderate or severe sleep apnea only after conservative treatment of sleep apnea has failed - Craniofacial congenital anomalies Severe functional malocclusion not able to be corrected by conservative treatment options Orthognathic procedures used for reconstruction following injury or illness causing a functional deficit Orthognathic surgery requires preauthorization and is not covered for any other condition Other oral surgery procedures that do not involve the teeth or their supporting structures Frenectomy, frenotomy, or frenuloplasty when the patient has a functional deficit unrelated to teeth and their supporting structure Not Covered: All charges All charges Oral implants and transplants; including for the treatment of accidental injury • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) including removal of tori for placement of dentures Orthodontic treatment Any oral or maxillofacial surgery not specifically listed as covered Orthognathic surgery, except as outlined above for moderate or severe sleep apnea, craniofacial congenital anomalies, severe malocclusion, or used as reconstructive procedure (even if necessary because of TMJ dysfunction or disorder)
+Dental Benefits .
+Orthognathic surgery for the following conditions: Moderate or severe sleep apnea only after conservative treatment of sleep apnea has failed - Craniofacial congenital anomalies Severe functional malocclusion not able to be corrected by conservative treatment options Orthognathic procedures used for reconstruction following injury or illness causing a functional deficit Orthognathic surgery requires preauthorization and is not covered for any other condition Other oral surgery procedures that do not involve the teeth or their supporting structures • Frenectomy, frenotomy, or frenuloplasty when the patient has a functional deficit unrelated to teeth and their supporting structure Not Covered: All charges All charges Oral implants and transplants; including for the treatment of accidental injury • Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) including removal of tori for placement of dentures Orthodontic treatment Any oral or maxillofacial surgery not specifically listed as covered Orthognathic surgery, except as outlined above for moderate or severe sleep apnea, craniofacial congenital anomalies, severe malocclusion, or used as reconstructive procedure (even if necessary because of TMJ dysfunction or disorder)